 If you ask us, the idea of a ‘budget gaming laptop’ is a bit of an oxymoron.
 What you’re willing to spend ultimately limits the games you are able to play, but we understand not everyone cares for AAA games on max settings.
-If you’re a big fan of indie games, or really want to check out last year’s critically acclaimed Hades, here’s an affordable option for you.
+If you’re a big fan of indie games, or really want to play indie darlings like the critically acclaimed Hades, here’s an affordable option for you.
 It’s an older model that is still being sold and it has plenty of limitations, especially when compared to our other recommendations, but you’re spending considerably less.

 For starters, it’s powered by an Intel i5-9300H processor along with 8GB of DDR4-2666 RAM.
 The amount of RAM is one of its biggest limitations, especially considering some high-end smartphones and tablets come with 8GB.
 Then again, those devices likely cost more than this laptop.
 You are able to expand up to 32GB of RAM, but that’ll cost extra.
-In addition, you’re only getting 256GB of storage, but an additional M.2 slot is available, so you can easily and affordably expand that too.
-It’s likely that you’ll be sticking to indie games with this type of setup, and the good news there is that those games tend to be small in file size anyways.
+In addition, you’re only getting 256GB of storage but an additional M.2 slot is available so you can easily and affordably expand that, too.
+It’s likely that you’ll be sticking to indie games with this type of setup, though, but the good news is that those games tend to be small in file size anyways.

 |GPU:||NVIDIA GeForce GTX 2070 SUPER|